 60845-03 INSPECTION GUIDANCE

 Inspection Requirement 02.01(a) and 02.02(a).
 Review and assess the adequacy the licensee’s procedures.
 Determine if licensee has completed a verification and validation of the procedures during the dry run.
-Procedures, including those provided by contractors, should be prepared, reviewed, and approved in accordance with the licensee administrative programs prior to initial loading.
-During subsequent inspections review changes made to procedures to verify that changes did not reduce the effectiveness of the program continue to fulfill the commitments and requirements specified in the LR, SER, and TS.
-Ensure changes approved consistent with the licensee’s administrative programs (50.59 process), including reviews required by the plant operations review committee (or similar entity), if applicable.
+Procedures, including those provided by contractors, should be prepared, reviewed, and approved in accordance with the licensee’s administrative programs prior to initial loading.
+During subsequent inspections review changes made to procedures to verify that changes did not reduce the effectiveness of the program and continue to fulfill the commitments and requirements specified in the LR, SER, and TS.
+Ensure changes were approved consistent with the licensee’s administrative programs (50.59 process), including reviews required by the plant operations review committee (or similar entity), if applicable.
 Procedures should include normal, abnormal, and emergency conditions, such as shielded transfer canister (STC) transfer cask (HI-TRAC) preparation, setup, inspection, fuel loading, HI-TRAC/STC movement, STC fuel unloading, and maintenance and

 off-normal events (crane operation, water inventory control, transporter breakdown, and cask drop)